bhaweshchandnani/Employee-Attrition-Analysis-SQL-PowerBI/README.md

 ## Recommendations

-* Work-life balance appears to have a strong relationship with attrition.
-Improving flexibility and employee well-    being programs may help reduce turnover.
-* Entry-level employees are leaving at a much higher rate than other groups.
-Better onboarding, mentoring, and        career guidance could improve retention.
-* Remote employees show considerably lower attrition.
-Expanding remote or hybrid work options may help retain         talent.
-* Employees with more promotion opportunities tend to stay longer.
-Creating clearer career growth paths could         improve employee retention.
-* Younger and single employees represent some of the highest-risk groups.
-Targeted engagement and retention           initiatives for these employees may be beneficial.
+* Create a healthier work environment with manageable workloads and realistic deadlines so employees can maintain a better work-life balance.
+*
+* Support new employees with proper guidance, mentoring, and balanced workloads to help them settle into their roles with confidence.

+* Offer remote work where possible.
+Flexible work can save commuting time and help employees maintain a better balance, which may reduce attrition.

+* Make career growth more transparent by providing clear promotion paths and meaningful rewards at every stage of an employee's journey.

+* Reduce the need for overtime by improving work planning and increasing productivity.
+Better task planning can help employees complete their work during regular working hours, reducing burnout and improving employee retention.

 ## SQL Queries
   "Employee Attrition Project.sql"